croner-i-web/progression-framework/frameworks/content/analyst.md

 - Comms & Feedback - How you interact with others
 - Teamwork & Leadership - How people around you become better and more impactful

-We sort them into four levels, and we try to give specific examples of behaviours we expect for each.
+We sort them into six levels, and we try to give specific examples of behaviours we expect for each.
 Each of those levels has a fairly wide salary range associated with it, and within each level you can progress in sub-levels, labelled A–E. So even if you’re at level 3 for a couple of years, you’ll still be able to see that you’re moving forward.
 Basically, the more behaviours you show from your level, the more you’ll progress.

 Your manager will work with you on this.
 None of it will happen mysteriously behind closed doors.
 You’ll agree what level of progression you’re going for and what you need to improve on with your manager.
 It should be clear how you’re doing relative to that at all times.

 ### Things to keep in mind
 - There are many different ways to progress and be valuable to Croner-i as you grow, including deep technical knowledge and ability, technical leadership and people management.
 All are equally valuable paths in Croner-i's content engineering team.
-- The content engineering domain covers a range of disciplines including the design and development of content models, reuse strategy, taxonomies and metadata, governance
-- It is helpful to have a broad understanding of a range of disciplines, the ability to grasp problems, identify solutions and work with others to implement them quickly and efficiently
+- The content engineering domain covers a range of disciplines including the design and development of content models, reuse strategy, taxonomies and metadata, governance and content workflows and lifecycles- It is helpful to have a broad understanding of a range of disciplines, the ability to grasp problems, identify solutions and work with others to implement them quickly and efficiently
 - The framework represents a career’s worth of progression, people shouldn’t expect to fly up it in 18 months!
 - Progression isn’t an exact science and there will always be some ambiguity
 - This isn’t a checklist – it’s possible to progress up a level without showing all the behaviours in that level.